-- To describe the existing environmental values of the area which may be affected by the proposal.
-Environmental values are defined in section 9 of the Environmental Protection Act 1994, environmental protection policies and other documents such as the ANZECC 2000 guidelines and Queensland Water Quality Guidelines 2006.
+- To describe the existing environmental values of the area that may be affected by the proposal.
+Environmental values are defined in section 9 of the Environmental Protection Act 1994, environmental protection policies and other documents such as the National Water Quality Management Strategy (NWQMS), ANZECC 2000 guidelines, the EPA Guideline: Establishing draft environmental values and water quality objects, and Queensland Water Quality Guidelines 2006.
 Environmental values may also be derived following recognised procedures, such as described in the ANZECC 2000 guidelines.
 Environmental values should be described by reference to background information and studies, which should be included as appendices to the EIS. - To describe the potential adverse and beneficial impacts of the proposal on the identified environmental values.
-Any likely environmental harm on the environmental values should be described. - To describe any cumulative impacts on environmental values caused by the proposal, either in isolation or by combination with other known existing or planned sources of contamination. - To present environmental protection objectives and the standards and measurable indicators to be achieved. - To examine viable alternative strategies for managing impacts.
+Any likely environmental harm on the environmental values should be described. - To describe any cumulative impacts on environmental values caused by the proposal, either in isolation or by combination with other known existing or planned development or sources of contamination. - To present environmental protection objectives and the standards and measurable indicators to be achieved. - To examine viable alternative strategies for managing impacts.
 These alternatives should be presented and compared in view of the stated objectives and standards to be achieved.
 Available techniques, including best practice, to control and manage impacts to the nominated objectives should be discussed.
 This section should detail the environmental protection measures incorporated in the planning, construction, operations, decommissioning, rehabilitation and associated works for the proposal.
 Measures should prevent, or where prevention is not possible, minimise environmental harm and maximise socio-economic and environmental benefits of the proposal.
 Preferred measures should be identified and described in more detail than other alternatives.